Waiver Eligibility Requirements

 · The university reserves the right to make the final determination regarding eligibility for initial and continued enrollment in this insurance plan.

 · The waiver process is annual, but should you lose coverage mid-year, you have 30 days from the date of loss to apply for coverage through Rice.

 · Students who do not actively make a selection or do not receive an approved waiver (including failure of insurance plan audit) will be automatically enrolled in the school’s insurance plan.

 · Rice University reserves the right to review all waivers in order to ensure compliance with Rice’s waiver policy requirements.
-Please be sure to have a copy of your insurance card and insurance policy as you may be asked to provide this documentation.
+Please be sure to have a copy of your insurance card to upload when submitting your waiver.

 Please note that all waiver requests will be audited.
 If the waiver submitted does not meet Rice's waiver criteria and you do not take the steps to complete the waiver process, you will be automatically enrolled in the Rice Aetna Student Health Plan.

 The audit process can take up to two weeks.
 You will receive an email indicating the status of your waiver.
 If you would like to reset your account, please contact the Student Health Insurance office.